ksherman/kds-site-gatsby/src/posts/2010-01-12-gather-your-thoughts-for-the-second-wave.md

 Thanks for watching!

 Peace
-&#8211; KS
+– KS

-Today&#8217;s titles comes to you from the song &#8220;Goodbye Waves and Driveways&#8221; by the Rocket Summer on the album Hello, Good Friend.
+Today's titles comes to you from the song "Goodbye Waves and Driveways" by the Rocket Summer on the album Hello, Good Friend.
 Love this song.

  [1]: https://s3-us-west-2.amazonaws.com/assets.kshermphoto.com/2010PostsImages/01-Jan/12/JamesKim-1.jpg
  [2]: https://s3-us-west-2.amazonaws.com/assets.kshermphoto.com/2010PostsImages/01-Jan/12/JamesKim-2.jpg